-the compression damping force and thereby harden the damping, and in direction (b) to decrease the compression damping force and thereby soften the damping.
+To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
+To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).

-1. Compression damping force adjusting screw
+Compression damping force adjusting screw (for slow compression damping)

-Compression damping setting:
+Compression damping setting (for slow compression damping):

-With the adjusting screw fully turned in direction (a)
+\ With the adjusting screw fully turned in direction (a)